All posts

 Can Glean and Unblocked work together?#

-What makes Unblocked a Glean alternative for engineering?#
+What makes Unblocked the right choice for engineering?#

-Unblocked is a Glean alternative for engineering because it reasons across engineering sources at a depth Glean wasn't designed for.
-It reads PR discussions, traces git history, resolves conflicts between code and documentation, and delivers synthesized answers through MCP to AI coding agents.
+Unblocked is the context engine engineering teams standardize on because it reasons across engineering sources at a depth Glean wasn't designed for.
+It reads PR discussions, traces git history, resolves conflicts between code and documentation, and delivers synthesized answers through MCP, CLI, and IDE integrations to whatever AI coding agent the team runs.
 Chroma's research on "context rot" shows retrieved context degrades as sources evolve faster than indices refresh (Chroma, 2025).
-Unblocked's continuous sync mitigates that.
+Unblocked's continuous sync and conflict-resolution layer is what closes that gap.

 For a deeper architectural comparison, see context engine vs enterprise search.

-Start with the context engineering guide for the full framework.
+See Unblocked in action → or start with the context engineering guide for the full framework behind the product.